VVVFO/morse-code-telegram-bot/readme.md

 # Morse Code Telegram Bot

+A Telegram bot that lets you:

+1. send Telegram messages in morse code (with customizable WPM, frequency etc.)
+2. train receiving morse code (by receiving random words or fortune texts)

 ## Dependencies

 First install the Python packages required with (use `--user` or `sudo` as appropriate):